-This two-year study on Shock-Responsive Social Protection Systems aims to strengthen the evidence base as to when and how social protection systems can better scale up in response to shocks in low-income countries and fragile and conflict-affected states (FCAS), thus reducing the need for separate humanitarian responses.
+This study on Shock-Responsive Social Protection Systems aims to strengthen the evidence base as to when and how social protection systems can better scale up in response to shocks in low-income countries and fragile and conflict-affected states (FCAS), thus reducing the need for separate humanitarian responses.
 The key research question is: 'What are the constraints to social protection systems being more responsive to shocks, and, conversely, what factors would enable social protection systems to become more responsive to shocks?'
-An overview introduction to the study – which is led by Oxford Policy Management (OPM) in consortium with the Overseas Development Institute (ODI), the Cash Learning Partnership (CaLP) and INASP and runs from March 2015 to March 2017 – is available here.
+An overview introduction to the study – which is led by Oxford Policy Management (OPM) in consortium with the Overseas Development Institute (ODI), the Cash Learning Partnership (CaLP) and INASP and runs from March 2015 to January 2018 – is available here.

 To date, our team has produced four important outputs:

 - an overarching conceptual framework for Shock-Responsive Social Protection – also summarised as an infographic, as a blog and discussed within a webinar co-hosted with CALP for SocialProtection.org;